Latest updates - 13 November 2023

 the estimated cost of complying with any of the requests is to be taken to be the estimated total cost of complying with all of them.

-(5) The Minister for the Cabinet Office may by regulations make provision for the purposes of this section as to the costs to be estimated and as to the manner in which they are to be estimate.
+(5) The Minister for the Cabinet Office may by regulations make provision for the purposes of this section as to the costs to be estimated and as to the manner in which they are to be estimated.

 Section 12(1) allows you to refuse to comply with a request where you estimate that the cost of compliance would exceed a set amount.
 This is known as the appropriate limit.
 In most cases the costs you’re likely to incur are staff time in searching for the requested information.